 Source: *U.S. Bureau of Labor Statistics

 Dog groomers earn fairly low wages.
-According to the U.S. Bureau of Labor Statistics, in May 2013 nonfarm animal caretakers, including dog groomers, earned a mean annual wage of $22,510 (www.bls.gov).
-Pay varied slightly by location and industry.
-The highest-paying locations were in the District of Columbia and Washington.
-Caretakers in the District of Columbia earned a mean wage of $27,670 per year, and those in Washington earned a mean wage of $26,810 per year.
+According to the U.S. Bureau of Labor Statistics, in May 2015 nonfarm animal caretakers, including dog groomers, earned a mean annual wage of $23,630.
+Pay varies slightly by location and industry.
+The highest-paying locations were in Hawaii and the District of Columbia in 2015.
+Animal caretakers in Hawaii earned an annual mean wage of $31,590, and those in the District of Columbia earned a mean wage of $29,660 in 2015.

 There are no strict formal education requirements for becoming a dog groomer; however, employers usually prefer candidates with a high school diploma or equivalent.
 Most groomers acquire training through apprenticeship programs, which typically last 6-10 weeks.
 Apprentices learn grooming skills, such as bathing, drying, haircutting, nail clipping and dog handling, through hands-on training under the supervision of experienced groomers.
 Groomers may also be trained by one of 50 state-approved grooming schools.
 These programs usually last 2-18 weeks.